centreon/centreon-documentation/versioned_docs/version-23.10/monitoring/basic-objects/hosts.md

 * The **Comments** field can be used to add a comment concerning the host.

-> Remember to [Deploy the configuration](../monitoring-servers/deploying-a-configuration.md) for your changes to be taken into account.
+> Remember to [deploy the configuration](../monitoring-servers/deploying-a-configuration.md) for your changes to be taken into account.